 Creating Room for Your Natural Smile

-Extraction, the surgical removal of a tooth, is something that Dr. Cederbaum recommends only when necessary to protect the health of a patient.
-Typically, we’ll try to repair the damaged or infected tooth by using root canal therapy and protecting it with a dental crown.
-Although, if you have an impacted wisdom tooth, an extraction is sometimes the best route to restore your dental health.
+Extraction, the surgical removal of a tooth, is a procedure that Dr. Cederbaum recommends only when necessary to protect the health of a patient.
+Typically, we’ll try to repair a damaged or infected tooth with root canal therapy and the application of a protective dental crown.
+However, if you have an impacted wisdom tooth, an extraction is sometimes the best route to restore your dental health.

-Wisdom teeth are the furthest back molars on each side of the lower and upper jawbones.
-Typically, wisdom teeth erupt during the end of adolescence or the beginning of adulthood — but more often than not, before the patient turns 21.
+Wisdom teeth are a third set of molars that emerge on each side of the lower and upper jawbones.
+They tend to erupt during the end of adolescence or the beginning of adulthood, usually before a patient turns 21.

-When a patient doesn’t have adequate spacing in their jawbone, any of their teeth including wisdom teeth can become impacted or cause other teeth to shift out of alignment.
-An impacted wisdom tooth grows horizontally, putting pressure on other teeth and soft tissue and causing further issues.
-Impacted wisdom teeth might be blocked by another tooth, stuck in the jawbone, or failed to burst through the gum tissue — this can lead to problems, such as:
+When a patient doesn’t have adequate space in their jawbone, wisdom teeth can become impacted or cause other teeth to shift out of alignment.
+An impacted wisdom tooth grows horizontally, putting pressure on your other teeth and the soft tissue of your mouth.
+Impacted wisdom teeth might be blocked by another tooth, become stuck in the jawbone, or fail to grow through the gum tissue.
+This can lead to problems, such as:

 - Jaw pain and swelling

 - Gum disease